Wine Auction Offers Rare Chance to Sample the World's Finest Wines

-Rare Vintage Auction Benefits Kessler Family Burn/Trauma ICU
+Rare Vintage Auction To Benefit Kessler Family Burn/Trauma ICU

-On November 13, Rochester residents will have the opportunity to sample from among 200 wines—many of them rare and expensive vintages not typically served at such events—at the "Toast to Your Health" wine tasting and auction fund-raiser.
+On Nov.
+15, Rochester residents will have the opportunity to sample from among 200 wines—many of them rare and expensive vintages not typically served at such events—at the third annual "Toast to Your Health" wine tasting and auction fund-raiser.
 To be held Saturday, Nov.
-13 at the Rochester Riverside Convention Center, funds will benefit the new Kessler Family Burn/Trauma Intensive Care Unit scheduled to open in the beginning of December at Strong Memorial Hospital.
+15, at the Bausch & Lomb Winter Garden, funds will benefit the new Kessler Family Burn/Trauma Intensive Care Unit being constructed at Strong Memorial Hospital.

-The black-tie optional event begins at 5:30 p.m. with a tasting featuring more than 200 vintages, many of them premium wines such as Quintessa, Antinori, Fisher, Louis Jadot, and Louis Latour.
-Due to the overwhelming popularity of this event, tasting hours have been extended to 9:30 p.m. to give enough time to sample the wide variety of wines.
-At 7:30 p.m., a five-course gourmet dinner specially prepared by Riverside’s executive chef John Eschler will be served, paired with premium wine to compliment each portion of the meal.
+The black-tie optional event begins at 5 p.m. with a tasting featuring more than 200 vintages, many of them premium wines such as Franciscan Estates’ sought-after Quintessa and Moet & Chandon’s champagne.
+Wine will be accompanied with hors d’oeurves prepared by Tastings Restaurant.
+At 7 p.m., a five-course gourmet dinner specially prepared by chef Jay Cohen of the Rio Bamba will be served, paired with premium wine to compliment each portion of the meal.

-Throughout dinner, Greg Quiroga, a wine auctioneer from the heart of the California wine country, will auction 50 lots of some of the world’s most sought-after vintages, including Bryant Family and Pahlmeyer.
-One of the highlights of the evening is the opportunity to bid on a wine buying trip to Burgundy, France.
+Throughout dinner, America’s premier charity wine auctioneer David Reynolds will auction 50 lots of some of the world’s most sought-after vintages, including Opus One and Chateau Montelena.
+The highlight of the evening is the much anticipated opportunity to bid on a wine buying trip to Burgundy, France.
 Organized by Sherwood Deutsch and Michael Misch of Century Liquor, the trip is a whirlwind tour of some of the world’s most renowned wine estates including Louis Jadot and Domaine of Romanee-Conti.
-It includes tours of wine cellars not open to the public, and private samplings with lunches with vintners Aubert De Villaine and Roland Remoissenet.
+The trip will include tours of wine cellars not open to the public, and private samplings with lunches with vintners Aubert De Villaine and Roland Remoissenet.
 Bidding on this once-in-a-lifetime trip begins at $10,000!

-Tickets are available for both the wine tasting only ($60 per person) or for the entire evening, including the five course gourmet meal and auction ($195 per person).
+Tickets are available for both the wine tasting only ($50 per person) or for the entire evening, including the five-course gourmet meal and auction ($195 per person).
 For reservations and additional information, call 275-9827 or visit www.urmc.rochester.edu/development/wineauction.

-Strong Memorial is currently finalizing details for the new $10 million Kessler Family Burn/Trauma ICU.
-Funds are still needed to support the significant expansion of the region’s only trauma center, which is slated to open on Dec.
-2. The new unit will greatly increase Strong’s ability to care for critically ill patients suffering from acute trauma or burns, and will include a family waiting room, centralized nursing stations, step-down patient rooms, and the newest equipment and technology.
+Strong Memorial is in the midst of a capital campaign to fund a $10 million adult burn and trauma intensive care unit.
+The 22-bed unit will greatly increase Strong’s ability to care for critically ill patients suffering from acute trauma or burns.
+The new unit will include a family waiting room, centralized nursing stations, step-down patient rooms, and the newest equipment and technology.